 Fortunately, histoplasmosis can often be easily treated, as long as the person affected is healthy and gets the appropriate medical care right away.
 That being said, when the disease affects those who are weaker, like infants or older people, effects can prove more serious.
 The most severe type of histoplasmosis is referred to as disseminated histoplasmosis and can be fatal.

 Other internal organs may be affected, as well, but this is not as common.
 If you or loved ones are exposed to bat guano, it is important that you remain aware of histoplasmosis and its symptoms.
 All in all, be sure to stay alert and get help right away if you fear your health is affected!

 Another big issue with bat guano is that it will attract bugs and other pests that could trigger more disease within your household.
 No one wants flies, beetles, cockroaches, and other insects invading their home, especially right after dealing with a bat problem, so getting guano out as soon as possible should definitely be a priority.

-Bat guano can also negatively affect your home.
+Believe it or not, guano can also cause significant damage throughout your home.
 These droppings are known for being corrosive, and they may cause certain areas of your floor or ceiling to sink or sag, due to an imbalance in pressure.
-They also attract rodents and insects, both of which can eat away at your wood, thus threatening your home’s structural integrity.
+It can even break down even the strongest materials in your home, like wood and metal.
+Also, as noted above, this feces attracts rodents and insects, both of which can eat away at your wood, thus threatening your home’s structural integrity.